 Notes on the cars:

-- Lola T142 (Len Guneau): Len Guneau (Hermosa Beach, CA): first seen winning FA class in a SCCA Regional at Riverside, 26 October 1969 so possibly second hand but there are no obvious contenders except the cars crashed at St Jovite.
+- Lola T142 (Len Guneau): Len Guneau (Hermosa Beach, CA): first seen winning FA class in SCCA Regionals at Laguna Seca on 12 Oct 1969, then at Riverside two weeks later, so possibly second hand but there are no obvious contenders except the cars crashed at St Jovite.
 If new, then likely to be one of the last three Haas cars (43, 44 or 45).
 Raced at Sebring 1969, the West Coast races in 1970 and at Laguna Seca 1971.
 On the entry list for Laguna Seca 1972.
 Subsequent history unknown.

 - LeGrand Mk 11P (Jim Paul): Raced by Rex Ramsey in late 1969, winning at Trois-Rivières in September, but well off the pace in the L&M series.
 Jim Paul raced the car in 1970, with a best result of eighth in the Pro race at Laguna Seca, and appeared a few times in 1971 and early 1972.
 To Keith Saunders (Albuquerque, NM) for SCCA racing later in 1972, then to Bill Swope (Albuquerque, NM) for 1973.
 Swope advertised it late 1975, and the next time it was seen was when Harold Janke owned it in Nebraska in the late 1990s.
 To Kirk Severson and racing in historic events by 2001.
 To Marty Fidrich (Elisabeth, CO) by 2007.